coreinfrastructure/best-practices-badge/doc/api.md

 Note that you can ask for a particular result data format (where supported) by adding a period and its format (e.g., ".json", ".csv", and ".svg") to the URL before the parameters (if any).
+When using "." + format, the format name must be all lowercase.
+You can also request a data format by including an "Accept" statement in the requesting HTTP header.

 A GET just retrieves information, and since most information is public, in most cases you don't need to log in for a GET.